Certified Residential Interior Designer

 This program will also provide you with an education on ethics that you can apply to your own practice.
 This resourcefulness of ethical standards will increase your worth as a designer and make you a stronger candidate in the industry.

 Upon completion of this program, you will take the Residential Interior Designer Exam (R.I.D.E.) as the final.
-After you receive your RIDE certification, you can qualify for benefits such as a free one-year Designer Society of America, or DSA designer membership and possible participation in a 40-hour internship through DSA, if you meet certain eligibility requirements.
+Also after completion, you can qualify for benefits such as a free one-year Designer Society of America, or DSA designer membership and possible participation in a 40-hour internship through DSA, if you meet certain eligibility requirements.

 Upon completing this program, you will: